-- The cost for one academic year (nine months) of graduate study in 2004-05 was approximately $19,200 for master's/specialist's level students and $19,851 for doctoral level students.
+- The cost for one academic year (nine months) of graduate study in 2009-10 was approximately $25,900 for master's/specialist's level students and $27,412 for doctoral level students.
 These figures do not include initial travel expenses or any summer expenses, including tuition, fees, or living expenses.
 Applicants must show proof of sufficient funding for at least their first academic year of study.
 Proof of funding consists of a completed Financial Support Form and an original copy of a current bank statement.
-Most international students are eligible for graduate assistantships, as well as some fellowships, but the university has no other funding for international students and assumes no financial responsibility for them at any time.
+Most international students can be considered for graduate assistantships, as well as some fellowships, but both of these are very limited.
+The university has no other funding for international students and assumes no financial responsibility for them at any time.
 For more information on financial aid opportunities, see the Financial Aid Section of this Bulletin.

 - Students must submit a complete Central Michigan University medical information form when they arrive on campus.

 - All international students are required to have an approved health and accident insurance policy for the duration of their study.
-If a student already has health insurance, he or she must provide an English translation of the insurance policy as proof.
-If the policy is equal to or better than the CMU plan, the student will not be required to purchase other insurance.
+If a student already has health insurance, he or she should check the University Health Services website (www.healthservices.cmich.edu) to see if that policy meets CMU's requirements.

-- Achievement of a satisfactory score on the Test of English as a Foreign Language (TOEFL), which is administered in the U.S. and other countries by the Educational Testing Service, Princeton, NJ08541-615, or on the International English Language Testing System (IELTS).
+- All prospective students who are not citizens of a TOEFL-exempt country (see grad.cmich.edu/toefl for a list of those countries) must submit a satisfactory score on the Test of English as a Foreign Language (TOEFL), which is administered in the U.S. and other countries by the Educational Testing Service (ETS), Princeton, NJ, 08541-615, or the International English Language Testing System (IELTS).
 Score requirements are explained later in this section.
 Requests to substitute another test will be evaluated individually with minimum scores to be established by the College of Graduate Studies when necessary.

 TOEFL or IELTS Scores

-Applicants with TOEFL scores of 213 CBT, 550 PBT, or 79 iBT and above, or IELTS scores of 6.5 and above may be granted regular admission.
+Applicants with TOEFL scores of 79 iBT or 550 PBTand above, or IELTS scores of 6.5 and above may be granted regular admission.
 Some programs, however, require higher TOEFL scores and others require all admitted international students to take an English proficiency test after arriving on campus.

-Applicants with TOEFL scores from 173 to 210 CBT, 500 to 549 PBT, or 61-78 iBT or IELTS scores of 5.5 or 6 may be granted conditional admission.
+Applicants with TOEFL scores from 61-78 iBT or 500 to 549 PBT or IELTS scores of 6.0 or 5.5 may be granted conditional admission.
 Upon arrival at the university, they will be required to take an English proficiency test administered by CMU’s English Language Institute (ELI).
 The results of the test will be used to determine the number of courses they will be required to take through the ELI.
 Such conditionally admitted students will be allowed to take a restricted number of courses in their academic disciplines concurrently with the ELI courses and must complete all required ELI courses by the end of their first year at CMU.
 Once satisfactory proficiency in English has been demonstrated, as determined by ELI policies, these restrictions will be removed.
 Please note that students are required to pay tuition for ELI courses just as they would for any other CMU course.

 of CMU Faculty and Staff